newtork/newtork.github.io/_posts/2016-12-07-HowTo-tomcat-java-version.md

 service tomcat7 restart
 ```

- - A follow up check on the Tomcat server manager status page should yield the correct JVM version,
+ - A follow up check on the Tomcat server manager status page should finally yield the correct JVM version.

 ![after][img-tom-new]
 ([zoom][img-tom-new-big])